 - Richard Tinn Solicitors – Boston – 1st October 2011

 - Godsons Solicitors – Sleaford – 1st September 2010

 - Walkers, Rainey & Owen – Spilsby – 1st September 2007

 - Jebb & Tunnard – Boston – 1st June 2007

 - Thimblebys Solicitors – Spilsby & Coningsby – 1st June 2007

-The firm now has nine offices with 270 partners and staff across Lincolnshire and Nottingham.
+The firm now has twelve offices with 270 partners and staff across Lincolnshire and Central England.